nobl9/terraform-n9-export-aws/README.md

 the database.
 Steps related to Snowflake have to be performed in its UI.

 Create the database, table, and format for Nobl9 data in Snowflake.
 Some default names (like `nobl9_slo` for database, etc.) are used in the below setup.
-In case of need feel free to use different names.
+In case of need, feel free to use different names.

 ```sql
 create database nobl9_slo;